build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 }
 ```

 We have now learned how to transform and filter the inputs.
-Notice that there is also the Enrichment feature.
-This is useful if you want to enrich the data using a Lambda function, a Step Function or another API that can perform more complex transformations or even add data from other sources before it gets returned to the pipe.

 ## Clean-up